 For consumer information relating to influenza, see the Influenza page in the Your Health section.

 Detailed information on the annual influenza immunisation programme, including who is eligible for free immunisation, is available through the National Influenza Specialist Group.
 For information for health professionals, see www.influenza.org.nz.
 Information for patients is available at www.fightflu.co.nz.

-As part of the Ministry of Health's preparation for the potential impact of COVID-19 on the health sector, the 2020 influenza immunisation programme will be starting early for eligible patients only, as they are at greatest risk of serious illness from influenza.
-Healthcare workers are also able to be vaccinated early.
-Funded vaccination can begin, and claims will be accepted from 18 March 2020.
-Influenza vaccines for children aged 6 months to 35 months will be available from 1 April 2020.
+As part of the Ministry of Health's preparation for the potential impact of COVID-19 on the health sector, the 2020 influenza immunisation programme began early, from 18 March, for eligible patients only, as they are at greatest risk of serious illness from influenza.
+Influenza vaccines for eligible children aged 6 months to 35 months was available from 1 April 2020.